flaf/miscellaneous/puppet/modules/ceph/README.md

-If the journal is not a standard file in the OSD working directory but a symlink to a raw partition, the partition has to be a GPT partition with this pattern for the partlabel :
+If the journal is not a standard file in the OSD working directory but a symlink to a raw partition, the partition has to be a GPT partition with this pattern for the part-label:
 `osd-*-journal`.
 Indeed, since Infernalis, the OSD daemons use the dedicated `ceph` Unix account and the journal must have this account as owner (without that the OSD daemon just can't start).
-This module put a udev rule so that `ceph` is automatically the owner of each GPT partition whose partlabel has this pattern `osd-*-journal` (typically `*` matches a number).
+This puppet module put a udev rule so that `ceph` is automatically the owner of each GPT partition whose part-label matches this pattern `osd-*-journal` (where typically `*` matches a number).

-We recommended this:
+In fact, we recommended this:
-- for a OSD working directories, use a dedicated GPT partition with `osd-$id` as part-label and `osd-$id` as fs-label.
+- for a OSD working directory, use a dedicated GPT partition with `osd-$id` as part-label and `osd-$id` as fs-label.
-- for a OSD journal, use a raw (without file system) dedicated GPT partition with `osd-$id-journal` as partlabel.
+- for a OSD journal, use a raw (without file system) dedicated GPT partition with `osd-$id-journal` as part-label.